tuananhngh/federated-learning-tutorial/README.md

 # Frugal AI - Federated Learning Tutorial

 This repository contains a comprehensive step-by-step tutorial on Federated Learning using the Flower framework and PyTorch.
 It serves as an educational resource for the Frugal AI class at MIAI Grenoble.
+The tutorial is built upon the Flower Examples.

 ## 📚 What is Federated Learning?